- A lot of us have a few childhood dreams which we intend to pursue at some point in our life.

 - Worked upon an online magazine (CA Diaries) interviewed more than 50 celebrities

-- Worked on infinite calls, content and learned lessons which NO BOOK COULD TEACH.
+- Worked on infinite calls, content and learned lessons that NO BOOK COULD TEACH.

-- It’s a lot better to try something than not trying it in the first place and regretting later.
+- It’s a lot better to try something than not trying it in the first place and regretting later...so before quitting your job to chase your dreams know how much “Risk” you can handle when you make this decision.

 - I pursued my passion and then got back to traditional CA Practice.
 So do not be afraid to explore, if things do not go as planned, remember, we can all bounce back.